Nicholas-Muturi/recipe-app/README.md

 ##### By Nicholas M

 ## Description
-Mealville is an android app that allows users to view different recipes easily from the palm of their hands.
-Users can view recipes for various meals and also be able to post their own custom recipes to known or new dishes.
+Mealville is an android app that allows users to view different myOldRecipes easily from the palm of their hands.
+Users can view myOldRecipes for various meals and also be able to post their own custom myOldRecipes to known or new dishes.

 ## Prerequisites
 + Android Studio